MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

 - **Azure Object Anchors (Preview)**.
 Azure Object Anchors uses sensing and processing on HoloLens 2 to detect a digital model and align it to a physical object.
 You use the Guides model-driven app to convert an online 3D model to an object anchor, and then assign it to a guide.

-An Azure Object Anchor offers the following advantages over other types of anchors:
+    Azure Object Anchors offers the following advantages over other types of anchors:

    - You don’t have to attach a physical marker to an object; the object is the anchor